Whatever happened in Ethiopia: Did the cease-fire bring an end to civilian suffering?

 The warring sides in the conflict agreed in November to a peace deal, but a new report finds that widespread sexual violence continues to victimize women and girls in northern Ethiopia.

-"Sexual violence is being used as a tactic to harm populations, to terrorize populations," says Dr. Ranit Mishori, Senior Medical Advisor with Physicians for Human Rights (PHR), one of the groups co-authoring the report.
+"Sexual violence is being used as a tactic to harm populations, to terrorize populations," says Dr. Ranit Mishori, Senior Medical Advisor with Physicians for Human Rights, one of the groups co-authoring the report.
 "The cases are very brutal and quite horrifying."

 The use of sexual violence by armed forces during the civil war in Ethiopia has been reported previously by the U.S. State Department and Amnesty International.
 But this new publication shows that as recently as June, months after the peace agreement was signed, sexual violence against women and girls has not stopped.

-"The report highlights the really systematic, widespread and non-random nature of these attacks," says a staff member with the Organization for Justice and Accountability in the Horn of Africa (OJAH), the co-authoring group of the report.
+"The report highlights the really systematic, widespread and non-random nature of these attacks," says a staff member with the Organization for Justice and Accountability in the Horn of Africa, the other co-authoring group of the report.
 This woman, who is from Ethiopia, asked that NPR not use her name because she fears speaking out could make her or her family a target of reprisal.

 "In the vast majority of the cases," she says, "there were multiple perpetrators.
 It was often accompanied by [additional] physical violence."